 Chef Suzue-san started his culinary journey at the young age of 15, he has dedicated more than 35 years to cooking.
 Unlike other highly ranked restaurants in Japan, there are hardly any reviews of Suzue on Tabelog.
 It's fame is simply built upon positive word of mouth.

-Walking along the shiro-kuro river, Suzue is just few steps off the main street.
-The restaurant features a small Japanese yard at the entrance, which then leads to intimate dining place, with only 10 seats at the counter and three private rooms.
-All of the private rooms were occupied on the day of our visit, and had three guests including us at the counter table.
+Walking along the shiro-kuro river, Suzue located just few steps off the main street.
+There is a small Japanese yard leads to intimate dining place, which includes 10 seats at the counter and three private rooms.
+All of the private rooms were occupied on the day of our visit, but only three guests including us at the counter throughout the meal.

-Chef Suzue only selects the top, exotic and rare ingredients, every fish and seafood are sourced from a trusted supplier.
-Most ingredients are from Awaji-shama, Japan.
-The food at Suzue is ingredient-driven, processed with the simplest cooking and seasoning to bring the most natural flavors of the season.
+Suzue is famous for its top, exotic and rare ingredients used, all the river and seafood are sourced from a trusted supplier, which mostly sourced from Awaji-shama, Japan.
+Thus the dishes were no doubt ingredient-driven, processed with the simplest cooking and seasoning to bring the most natural flavors of the season.

-A meal at Suzue definitely not cheap due to the variety of the best ingredients.
-The menu price changes on a daily basis, ranging from 30k to 100k JPY (average is 50k).
-We visited in the early Mastsutake season which cost us 49k per person with one bottle of sake.
+The menu price changes on a daily basis, ranging from 30k to 100k JPY (average is 50k) depends on the ingredients.
+We visited in the early Mastsutake season, and the final bill was around 49k per person with one jar of sake.

 3. 焼きくじと京豆腐のお椀 / Owan (Soup): Grilled Ndoguro with Kyoto Tofu

-I never expected to have Matsutake in this season, we were so lucky that Chef Suzue-san got the earliest Matsutake on the island and we were the first guests to have them at Suzue.
-Hamo as Matsutake’s best friend was also served together.
+I never expected to have Matsutake early during the peak season of Ayu, we were so lucky that Chef Suzue-san got the earliest Matsutake in Japan and we were the very first groups of guests to enjoy them at Suzue.
+Hamo as Matsutake's best friend was also served together.

-To start, chef Suzue-san grilled the hamo for us, it was simply flavored with a some wasabi and soy.
-I loves its crispy skin and tender flesh underneath, very simple flavors but allow us to taste the best of hamo its own.
-Its elegant aroma and a mild sweet twist were indeed appetizing.
+Chef Suzue-san grilled some hamo for us to start, it was simply seasoned with a pinch of wasabi and soy sauce on the side.
+I loved its crispy skin and tender flesh underneath, very simple but allow us to taste the best of hamo.
 We were served grilled hamo twice before grilling the Matsutake, and lastly enjoy both together.